orbital21-htmlcss/orbital21-htmlcss.github.io/slides/slides.md

 ```
 - `onclick` is an **event listener** (will be discussed in later slides)
 - Buttons are usually associated with forms
+- Automatically styled by browser to look like a button (you can change this with CSS)